Contents

 6. Help Scout (best for small teams prioritising simplicity)

 Help Scout offers a clean, minimal interface focused on email-based support.
-The platform integrates with WooCommerce through Zapier.
+Genuinely lovely to use.
+Works through Zapier for WooCommerce.

 Key strengths: